expo/expo/docs/pages/preview/eas-update/optimize-assets.md

 [expo-cli]├ index.android.js       839 kB
 ```

-In this case, we can see the size of the **index.ios.js** and **index.android.js** files that will be downloaded on a user's device if they have an outdated version of these files on their device compared to the update.
-Making this size as small as possible is better for our users.
+In this case, we can see the size of the **index.ios.js** and **index.android.js** files that will be part of the iOS and Android updates, respectively.
+Note that these are uncompressed file sizes; EAS Update uses Brotli and gzip compression, which can significantly reduce download sizes.
+Nevertheless, these files will be downloaded to a user's device when getting the new update if the device has not downloaded them before.
+Making these file sizes as small as possible helps end users download updates quickly and use less data.

 ## **Image assets**